cmmr/ecodive/README.md

 `ecodive` is an R package for calculating ecological diversity metrics in a parallelized and memory-efficient manner.
-It is designed to handle large datasets, such as those common in microbiome research, with significant speed and memory improvements over existing tools.
+It is designed to handle large datasets, such as those common in microbiome research.

 ## Why ecodive?